 Bulk enrollment of Apple devices

-You can enroll large numbers of iOS, iPadOS, macOS, and tvOS devices in Endpoint Management in two ways.
+You can enroll large numbers of iOS, iPadOS, and macOS devices in XenMobile in two ways.

-Use the Apple Deployment Program to enroll the iOS, iPadOS, macOS, and tvOS devices that you buy directly from Apple, a participating Apple Authorized Reseller, or a carrier.
+Use the Apple Deployment Program to enroll the iOS, iPadOS, and macOS devices that you buy directly from Apple, a participating Apple Authorized Reseller, or a carrier.
 That support includes Shared iPads.
-Endpoint Management supports the Apple Deployment Program for Apple Business Manager (ABM) and Apple School Manager (ASM) for Education.
+XenMobile supports the Apple Deployment Program for Apple Business Manager (ABM) and Apple School Manager (ASM) for Education.
 This article describes how to integrate multiple devices with your ABM account.
-For information on enrolling in ABM and connecting your ABM account with Endpoint Management, see Deploy devices through Apple Deployment Program.
+For information on enrolling in ABM and connecting your ABM account with XenMobile, see Deploy devices through Apple Deployment Program.
 For information about Apple School Manager accounts, see Integrate with Apple Education features.

-For enrollment of macOS devices, Endpoint Management requires that the devices run macOS 10.10 or later.
+For enrollment of macOS devices, XenMobile requires that the devices run macOS 10.10 or later.